XML Schema is a powerful alternative to XML DTD. The XML Schema language is commonly called XML Schema Definition, or XSD.

 • enumeration: accepted values

-• maxLength: we determine the maximum number of characters
+• maxLength: maximum number of characters

-• minLength: we determine the minimum number of characters
+• minLength: minimum number of characters